Japan Winter Wonderland Birding

 Japan: Birding, Steller’s Eagles, Sushi and Sake

-Winter birding is an often overlooked part of the bird-watching experience and contrary to popular belief not all birds head south to take a vacation in southern climes.
-Birding Japan in the winter will provide you of one of the most rewarding trips you can take and Japan surely is the premier destination for winter birding.
+Winter birding is an often overlooked part of the bird-watching experience, and contrary to popular belief, not all birds head south to take a vacation in southern climes.
+Birding in Japan in the winter gives you one of the most rewarding birding experiences there is.
+Japan surely is the world’s premier destination for winter birding.

 Itinerary Overview:

-• Steller’s Eagles, Japanese Cranes, Blakiston’s Fishing Owl and many more
+- Steller’s Eagles, Japanese Cranes, Blakiston’s Fish-Owl, and many more

-• Glimpses of the beautiful landscape, architecture and traditional lifestyle of Hokkaido including the use of an Onsen – Japanese hot spring resort hotels.
+- Glimpses of the beautiful landscape, architecture, and traditional lifestyle of Hokkaido, including the use of an Onsen – Japanese hot spring resort hotel.

 Hokkaido – the Jewel of Winter Birding